AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_HybridClient.md

 Property | Type | Descriptions
  --- | --- | ---
-AllowOfflineAccess | optional: bool | Specifies whether this client can request refresh tokens, by providing the offline_access copes.
+AllowOfflineAccess | optional: bool | Specifies whether this client can request refresh tokens, by providing the *offline_access* scopes.
 AllowAccessTokensViaBrowser | optional: bool | Specifies whether this HybridClientDto is allowed to receive access tokens via the browser.
-This is useful to harden flows that allow multiple response types (e.g. by disallowing a hybrid flow HybridClientDto that is supposed to use code id_token to add the token response type and thus leaking the token to the browser).
+This is useful to harden flows that allow multiple response types (e.g. by disallowing a hybrid flow client that is supposed to use code *id_token* to add the *token* response type, thus leaking the token to the browser).
-RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
+RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to.
+PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
-ClientUri | string | URI to further information about client (used on consent screen) LogoUri | string | URI to client logo (used on consent screen) ClientId | string | Client ID for this Client
+ClientUri | string | URI to a page with information about client (used on consent screen).
+LogoUri | string | URI to client logo (used on consent screen).
+ClientId | string | Client ID for this Client
 Name | string | Name of ClientDto.
 Enabled | optional: bool | Is ClientDto Enabled